 - before riding, take photographs of the vehicle, including underneath, to record its condition

-- before riding, make sure the operator is aware of any existing damage
+- before riding, ask about and check for any existing damage

 - don't provide your passport as a deposit or guarantee under any circumstances.